A place for everyone

 Adelaide Oval has 275 places for wheelchair users and 119 Easy Access seats that provide extra space suitable for those who use mobility aids, who require extra space and for those accompanied by assistance dogs.
 These flexible seating options for personal assistants, companions or guests are located throughout the stadium.

-All main entries to the Stadium (South, East, North) are accessible for wheelchair users, semi-ambulant visitors and those accompanied by assistance dogs.
+All main entries to the stadium (South, East, North Gates) are accessible for wheelchair users, semi-ambulant visitors and those accompanied by assistance dogs.
 Ramps and lifts are used extensively around and throughout Adelaide Oval to provide safe access for wheelchair or mobility impaired visitors.
 Ramps are located near all stairs and lifts are located near all escalators.